 To meet the system requirement of 2048 MSPS as the data rate for DACs and ADCs, you must choose the values of Interpolation mode, Decimation mode, and Samples per clock cycle parameters such that the effective clock cycle (sample rate) for the wireless algorithm FPGA is in the desirable range.
 This is calculated as below and is displayed on the block as Stream clock frequency after you click Apply.

-For this example, set the values of Interpolation mode, Samples per clock cycle on the ADC tab and the Decimation mode and Samples per clock cycle parameters on the ADC tab to 4.
-This will imply the Stream clock frequency to be 2048/(4*4) = 128 MHz.
+For this example, in the DAC tab, set the Interpolation mode and Samples per clock cycle parameter values to 4 and in the ADC tab, set the Decimation mode and Samples per clock cycle parameter values to 4.
+This implies the Stream clock frequency to be 2048/(4*4) = 128 MHz.

 The RF Data Converter block provides output ports for DAC (dac1, dac2, and so on up to dac8) and input ports for ADC (adc1, adc2, and so on up to adc8) on the left side.
 The left-side port signals are vectorized version of the corresponding right-side signals that are connected to the FPGA.
 For this example, the right-side DAC and ADC signals (dac1Data, dac2Data, and so on up to dac8Data and adc1Data, adc2Data, and so on up to adc8Data) are 64 bits wide each (uint64) and the left-side signals are 4x1 int16 vector version of the corresponding right-side signal.
 If required, these ports can be used to model the data path after the ADC and DAC for wireless channel.
 For this example, connect the DAC signals to the ADC signals for looping back the transmitted signals.

 Hardware Logic Design